dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 Generative and Discriminative Modeling
 --------------------------------------

-*Generative* modeling is concerned with the modeling the joint distribution of random variables :math:`X, Y`, whereas *discriminative* modeling is concerned with the conditional distribution of :math:`X \mid Y`.
+*Generative* modeling is concerned with modeling the joint distribution of random variables :math:`X, Y`, whereas *discriminative* modeling is concerned with the conditional distribution of :math:`X \mid Y`.